CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 # Hints for Challenge 2

 Our model in challenge 1 had an accuracy of `92%`.
 For the MNIST data set, this is not very good.
 In order to train a more powerful and complex model, we'll need more compute.
-Hence, instead of training a model locally in our Notebook, we'll be using [Azure Machine Learning Compute](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets) to train our model on a dedicated compute cluster.
+Hence, instead of training a model in our Notebook VM, we'll be using [Azure Machine Learning Compute](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets) to train our model on a dedicated compute cluster.
 As a Machine Learning framework, we'll use Keras with a TensorFlow backend.
 The good thing is, that the interaction with Azure Machine Learning won't change.

 **Note:** Obviously we do not need Azure Machine Learning Compute for such a simple task, a single VM instance with GPU would be absolutely sufficient.
-However - for sake of education - we'll be using Azure Machine Learning Compute In this challenge.
+However - for sake of education - we'll be using Azure Machine Learning Compute in this challenge.

 First, let's create a new notebook `challenge02.ipynb` for this challenge.